Written by Editorial Team

 Milk ducts are tiny tubes that extend from the tissues that produce milk to the nipples.
 When one of these ducts is clogged for some cause, a tender lump develops as the milk backs up behind that point.
 These plugged ducks cause discomfort and pain, if not cleared quickly.

 Plugged ducts, when not given immediate attention can progress to a condition called Mastitis.
-Mastitis is the infection of the breast tissues which usually develops when bacteria from the baby’s mouth enter the duct through cracked or sored nipple.
+Mastitis is the infection of the breast tissues which usually develops when bacteria from the baby’s mouth enter the duct through a cracked or sored nipple.
 In extreme cases, breast abscess develops.

 Yes.
 In fact, if you do not feed your baby with the plugged breast the matter will get worst as more milk starts to back up and the intensity of the clog will increase.
 Ensuring that the milk flows again is the remedy for plugged ducts and the suckling of the breast by your baby is the best way to get the duct unclogged.

 But you should encourage your baby to drink from the breast with plugged ducts.
-Even though in the beginning of feeding you experience the pain which seems intolerable, you could magically experience the reduction in the pain when your baby properly suckles the milk.
+Even though at the beginning of feeding you experience pain that seems intolerable, you could magically experience a reduction in the pain when your baby properly suckles the milk.

 You should seek immediate medical attention if:

 The basic cause can be the breast is not completely getting empty of milk when the mother has an abundant milk supply.
 Any factors that contribute to the incomplete drainage of milk ducts can increase the chances of plugged ducts.

 Missed feedings and shortened feedings increase the chances of experiencing plugged ducts.
 Your baby may sleep throughout the night missing his routine feeding or he may not be suckling properly because of a nose block or cold or during teething or when he begins to wean.